Frequently Asked Questions

 24. What do the letters and numbers mean in your model names?

-Martin Guitar’s basic model designation system begins with a letter or 0 which denotes the body size including 0, 00, 000, 0000, Jumbo, D, Performing Artist, and Grand Jumbo.
+Martin Guitar’s basic model designation system begins with a letter or 0 which denotes the body size including 0, 00, 000, 0000, Jumbo, D, , and Grand Jumbo.
 The following number designates the appointment level.
 For example, the 15 series includes mahogany, no bindings, and a satin finish.
 16, 18, and 28 represent the upgrade to rosewood back and sides.
 H designates herringbone and scalloped braces.
 35, 40, 41, 42 and 45 add represent the addition of pearl.
 50 and 100 include highly decorative inlay.
-The number is also used indicate the price of the instrument.
+The number also indicated the price of the instrument.
 E indicates the model is an acoustic electric.

 Back to Top